1. The vocal tract

 using various instruments, allowing us to obtain images such as

 following.
-Viewed from above, with the vocal cords slightly apart, the
+Viewed from above, with the vocal cords slightly apart,

 of the larynx appears like this: